AlfredChester/auth/README.md

 ## Introduction

 This project is an out-of-the-box cloud authentication powered by cloudflare workers.
 You can manage licenses for your software with ease.
+For multiple products, simply create separate namespaces for each product.

 ## Usage